Foundations of regular variation on topological spaces: Random closed sets

 Assume now that $\lambda(\R^d)<\infty$.
-The key observation in the following is that the point process consists of a single point then the tail measure is supported on singletons, and when the point process has at least two points then the tail measure is concentrated on two points sets, one of them being the origin.
+The key observation below is that, if the point process consists of $k$ points, then the tail measure of the random compact set $X$ is supported on finite sets of cardinality $k$, while if the point process has at least $(k+1)$ points, then the tail measure of $X$ is concentrated on sets of $(k+1)$ points, one of them being the origin.